Eligibility:

 How to pay:

-For initial course payments and deposits, you can pay online (via PayPal) by using the booking form on this web page.
+For initial course payments and deposits, you can pay online (credit/Debit card) by using the booking form on this web page.
 You can also pay all fees by credit / debit card, either in person at Iron Mill College in Exeter, or over the phone by calling 01392 219200.
-Please note that we are unable to accept payments via American Express or Diners Club cards.

 Additional expenses: